vupasree/resume/resume.md

 - Over 2+ years of IT experience in QA Testing, involved in QA project planning, writing Master Test Plan and Developing Test Specifications, test weekly status reports, Conducting Bug Triages and testing of client server and Internet based applications.
 - Experience in Telecommunication, Medical industry.
--              Highly experienced in various kinds of SDLC’s like waterfall, agile models.
+- Highly experienced in various kinds of SDLCâ€™s like waterfall, agile models.
 - Highly skilled in creating and executing Test Scenarios, Test cases and having good knowledge in QA methodologies.
 - Experience in testing UI on various Windows operating systems.
 - Experience in Unit testing, Integration, Regression, Sanity, Boundary, Functional and System testing.